valentina893/cs351_fullstack_group_prj/README.md

 # Logistics

 **Q1:** At what time in the week would your group be available to meet online?
-**Example:**
+we would be availble on thursdays after 4 pm **Example:**
 *We are available to meet online on weekends from 12pm-8pm (12-2pm Saturday + Sunday), as well as from 4pm-6pm on Fridays.*
 *Our weekly meeting will be Thursday 11am-12pm.*